PanderMusubi/lunar-phase-calendar/README.md

 # Lunar Phase Calendar

+# IMPORTANT: NEW DIRECTORY STRUCTURE `nl` will be `NL/nl`

 Roling ICS calendars with [lunar phases](https://en.wikipedia.org/wiki/Lunar_phase) for three years in advance.

 > <em>Ignorance is the night of the mind, but a night without moon and star.</em> — Confucius (551 – 479 BC) Chinese philosopher and reformer

 Besides calendars with all the lunar phases, there are also calendars provided with only the dates when there is a new or full moon.
-The calendars are generated for different languages and in the formats:
+The calendars are generated for many country-language combinations in different file formats:
-- tab-separated format in TSV files, e.g. `en/moon-phases.tsv`
+- tab-separated format in TSV files, e.g. `GB/en/moon-phases.tsv`
-- MarkDown in MD files, e.g. `nl/new-moon.md`
+- MarkDown in MD files, e.g. `BE/nl/new-moon.md`
-- iCalendar in ICS files, e.g. `de/full-moon.ics`
+- iCalendar in ICS files, e.g. `AT/de/full-moon.ics`

-Currently the following languages are supported:
-- `af` Afrikaans
-- `ca` Catalan
-- `de` German
-- `en` English
-- `es` Spanish
-- `fr` French
-- `it` Italian
-- `nl` Dutch
-- `pt` Portuguese
-- `ru` Russian
+See the file [countries.json](countries.json) for which country-language combinations are supported.
+Even though the moon phase is the same all over the world, time zones per country need to be taken into consideration.

 The calendars are generated on a certain day for three years in advance and is published in this repository.
 At the time of generation, a margin is used of one month at the beginning and of two months at the end.